victorocna/express-mongo-api-starter/README.md

 Starter for Node Express API projects with Mongo database packed with features like pagination, powerful middlewares and many more.

+## Documentation and wiki

+Refer to the `examples` folder for code examples regarding controllers, models, routes and seeds for "to do" items.

 ## Quick start

 Install dependencies